 UW-Whitewater students and employees are assigned a unique Net-ID.
 Your Net-ID functions as your username to access university technology resources.

 - Students receive their Net-ID when they apply to the university.
-The illustration below details student's access to services based on their student status

 - Employees receive their Net-ID when they are entered into the HR system.
 Once a Net-ID is created employees can start using campus services (e.g. email)